civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(3)** Paragraph 126(1.4)(c) of the Act is replaced by the following:

-    is set out in a tariff referred to in **subsection 136.4(1)** or 165(3); or
+    is set out in a tariff referred to in subsection 136.4(1) or 165(3); or

 ### Section 26

   **(1)** Subsections 127(2) and (3) of the Act are replaced by the following:

-    **(2)** **If the point of origin or destination of a continuous movement of traffic is within a radius of 30 km, or a prescribed greater distance, of an interchange**, the Agency may order
+    **(2)** If the point of origin or destination of a continuous movement of traffic is within a radius of 30 km, or a prescribed greater distance, of an interchange, the Agency may order

       one of the companies to interswitch the traffic; and

       the railway companies to provide reasonable facilities for the convenient interswitching of traffic in both directions at an interchange between the lines of either railway and those of other railway companies connecting with them.

-    **(3)** If the point of origin or destination of a continuous movement of traffic is within a radius of 30 km, or a prescribed greater distance, of an interchange, a railway company shall not transfer the traffic at the interchange except in accordance with the regulations **and the interswitching rate**.
+    **(3)** If the point of origin or destination of a continuous movement of traffic is within a radius of 30 km, or a prescribed greater distance, of an interchange, a railway company shall not transfer the traffic at the interchange except in accordance with the regulations and the interswitching rate.

   **(2)** Subsection 127(4) of the Act is replaced by the following: